 - Insight into the barriers and motivations that your audience considers when giving consent

-- Information on how different types of face-to-face fundraising’s consent rates compare to other communication channels
+- Information on how door to door fundriasing, street fundriasing and other types of face-to-face fundraising’s consent marketing rates compare to other communication channels

-- Tips on how to track your performance and continually improve your face-to-face fundraising consent results
+- Tips on how to track your performance of your consent marketing campaigns and continually improve your face-to-face fundraising consent results

 - Advice on how you can improve your approach and increase consent rates.